pluralsh/documentation/pages/operations/uninstall.md

 Only do this if you're absolutely sure you want to bring down all associated resources with this repository.
 {% /callout %}

+By default, previously installed applications will still appear in app.plural.sh.
+To remove all installation history, run `plural repos reset` as documented below.

 ## Terraform Destroy

 To tear down the current cluster but leave installation references as pointers to the helm/terraform, cd into `bootstrap/terraform` and run: